Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: Properties of SemVarEffect

 \subsection{Property of SemVarEffect Score $\kappa$}

-The SemVarEffect score on visual semantic variations, $\kappa$, is defined as the difference between $\gamma_{w/}^I$ and $\gamma_{w/o}^I$.
-It quantifies the model's ability to discriminate between significant and negligible semantic changes in the text. \begin{itemize} \item If $\kappa$ is large, it suggests that the model is sensitive to semantic changes, recognizing variations in meaning.
+The SemVarEffect score $\kappa$, is defined as the difference between two types of visual semantic variations score $\gamma_{w/}^I$ and $\gamma_{w/o}^I$.
+It quantifies the model's ability to discriminate between significant and negligible semantic changes in the text.
+Under ideal conditions, $\kappa$ ranges from $0$ to $1$. $\kappa$ is maximized when $\gamma_{w/}^I$ reaches its upper bound of 1, which occurs in extreme cases where no relation between objects are identical, and $\gamma_{w/o}^I$ reaches its optimal value of 0. \begin{itemize} \item If $\kappa$ is large, it suggests that the model is sensitive to semantic changes, recognizing variations in meaning.
 However, this does not necessarily imply strong alignment.
 The model might detect changes in semantics but still struggle to fully capture all objects and relationships described in the text, indicating a gap between sensitivity and complete alignment. \item If $\kappa$ is small or close to zero, it suggests that the model either fails to reflect meaningful semantic changes or overreacts to minor text variations.
 Regardless of the overall alignment score, the model may generate similar images even in the presence of significant semantic differences in the input text. \end{itemize}